EqualExperts/data-engineering-exercise-scala/README.md

 The sample code and test provided are meant to be deleted when you start to develop your solution.

 #### Your data ingestion should take into consideration the following:
-- ingested data should be friendly to query;
+- the database schema should be suitable for analytical queries;
 - basic data quality issues should be handled on the ingestion;
 - the ingestion code and strategy should be production level.